ZYTRXS/maid/README.md

 # maid
-Simple maid for roblox LuaU with easy to understand documentation
+Simple maid for Roblox with easy to understand documentation.

 This was made specifically for [Timebomb Madness](https://timebombmadness.com/) but since it's so versatile I decided to upload it here for future use.